 "I would have perhaps liked to have seen an apology from the company's management in Germany," Faltin said.
 All the same, he believes that Amazon has understood "that something here must urgently change," based on the public reaction.

 Liller, on the other hand, isn't so optimistic.
 He believes that Amazon does not need to fear a decline in sales on the long-term.
-Not long ago, Amazon's major German competitor, Zalando, experienced a similar "shitstorm," but the company continues to do well.
+Not long ago, Amazon's major German competitor, Zalando, experienced similar controversy but the company continues to do well.

 Labor minister chimes in